Requirements & FAQs

 A. No, it’s not required, but of course we’d love to meet with you!
 Please bring a copy of your college transcript(s) to the meeting, and come prepared with any questions you have about Saint Mary's.
 We want to make sure you get all your questions answered!
 You're also invited to meet with students, faculty, and coaches; attend a class; and tour campus.
 Your visit to campus should be all about you, so please contact us in advance to tell us how you'd like to spend your time!

 To arrange a campus visit, contact our Campus Visit Coordinator at 800-551-7621 or firstname.lastname@example.org.

 A. Yes!
-You are eligible for the same merit-based scholarships as our first-year students, which range from $15,000-$30,000 per academic year and are renewable up to four years.
+You are eligible for the same merit-based scholarships as our first-year students, which you can learn more about here.
 All accepted students are guaranteed one of these merit scholarships, and will be notified in their acceptance letter from SMC.
 Transfer students are also eligible for a scholarship through Phi Theta Kappa.
 This is a renewable $1,500 scholarship if you are a member.

 A. Yes!
 You will be eligible for a $1,500 scholarship if you're a member of Phi Theta Kappa.
 These scholarships are renewable each year at Saint Mary's as long as you maintain a cumulative GPA of 3.0 or higher.
-Transfer students also receive the same merit-based scholarships as our first-year students, which range from $15,000-$30,000 per academic year.
+Transfer students also receive the same merit-based scholarships as our first-year students, which you can learn more about here.
 All accepted students are guaranteed one of these merit scholarships and will be notified in their acceptance letter from SMC.